u-blox/ubxlib_examples_xplr_iot/README.md

 The program will stop at the first line in the program.
 Experiment with the different debug functions in Visual Studio Code such as stepping, checking variables etc.

 You can then start modifying the examples to you liking or add your own, more about that further down.

+# Creating your own examples

+There are three ways you can experiment and create new example applications.

+* Edit the existing examples and rebuild.
+* Copy one existing example to the *playground* directory and edit and build from there.
+Everything added here will be excluded from git operations.
+* Create a directory outside of this repo and add a corresponding directory structure and source files there.
+If you then set the application directory as you default and start the *do* command from there it will pick up your example application instead of the ones in the repo.

 # Advanced usage